 The Company may issue Securities Warrants for the purchase of Debt Securities, Preferred Stock or Common Stock.
 Securities Warrants may be issued independently or together with Debt Securities or shares of Preferred Stock or Common Stock offered by any Prospectus Supplement and may be attached to or separate from such Debt Securities or shares of Preferred Stock or Common Stock.
-Each series of Securities Warrants will be issued under a separate warrant agreement (a "Securities Warrant Agreement") to be entered into between the Company and Harris Trust and Savings Bank of Chicago, Illinois or another bank or trust company, as warrant agent (the "Securities Warrant Agent"), all as set forth in the applicable Prospectus Supplement.
-The Securities Warrant Agent will act solely as an agent of the Company in connection with the Securities Warrants and will not assume any obligation or relationship of agency or trust for or with any holders of Securities Warrants or beneficial owners of Securities Warrants.
+Each series of Securities Warrants will be issued under a separate warrant agreement (a "Securities Warrant Agreement") to be entered into between the Company and Harris Trust and Savings Bank of Chicago, Illinois or another bank for the applicable Prospectus Supplement.
+The Securities Warrant Agent "), all as set act solely as an agent of the Company in connection with the Securities Warrants and will not assume any obligation or relationship of agency or trust for or with any holders of Securities Warrants or beneficial owners of Securities Warrants.
 The description of certain provisions of the Securities Warrants set forth below and in any Prospectus Supplement does not purport to be complete and is subject to and qualified in its entirety by reference to the applicable Securities Warrant Agreement, including the forms of Securities Warrant Certificates representing the Securities Warrants, which will be filed with the Commission and incorporated by reference in the Registration Statement of which this Prospectus is a part at or prior to the time of the issuance of such series of the Securities Warrants.